jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 # Vida Nova Search and Replace User Guide

+This document explains how to create search and replace patterns for Vida Nova so that it will perform the transformation you require.
+It will be useful to all users of Vida Nova.

+These patterns are thmselves trees, similar to program trees, but with a number of extensions, both in terms of additional kinds of nodes that can be used, and in terms of relaxing the rules that apply to program trees.

-## 1 The `VNTransfomation` class
+## 1 `VNTransfomation` and `VNSequence`

-Vida Nova uses a search and replace engine for the majority of transformation steps.
 The generic search and replace implementation may be found in the `VNSequence` and `VNTransformation` classes and a number of supporting classes.
 A `VNTransformation` object is configured by supplying a search pattern and a replace pattern, both in the form of trees.
 One or more `VNTransformation` objects must be placed in a `VNSequence` object.
 This may be used to plan and then execute a sequence of transformations.

-This documentation explains how to set up the correct patterns to the `VNTransformation` class so that it will create the transformation you require.

 ### 1.1 Configuring `VNTransformation`